 Monique: What’s the biggest myth about being a writer?

 Alli: That we earn millions of dollars, lie in bed and write all day and drink champagne.
 That’s why we write fiction – because it isn’t real life!
 Click To Tweet

 Monique: When you write, what is your biggest weakness?

 Alli: Self-doubt.
 I’ve had some great discussions with writers who are household names and even they have moments when the horrible self-doubt monster sits on their shoulder and whispers in their ear.
 My biggest weakness is getting sucked into that monster of self-doubt and letting it cloud my creativity.
 Luckily I have friends and family who are so very good at helping me flick that self-doubt monster off my shoulder!

 Monique: What do you think about the phrase ‘write what you know’?

 Alli: For someone starting out writing fiction, there’s a lot to be said for this phrase.
 There’s so much to learn so if you first write something you know then that’s one less thing to stress about.
 However, I think once you’ve got that first manuscript under the belt then the doors can be flung open to write about anything.
 If you’re passionate about it, then write it.
 I’m a researcher by nature and I’m interested in history and often include historical facts in my stories.
 It’s impossible to transport myself back to Bohemian Paris but I can certainly research until my heart is content and let my imagination take flight.
-Plus, if we only ever write about what we know, then space operas, historical stories, and werewolves… Click To Tweet
+Plus, if we only ever write about what we know, then space operas, historical stories, and werewolves would not exist in books.
+Click To Tweet

 Monique: Which book are you reading now?